HolmesMatthew/My2Cents/README.md

 ___

 ## Project Overview
 Budget/Finacial app.
 The idea behind My2Cents is to steamline the budgeting process as much as possible.
-The User will select the budget they want to use, either by preset or a custom budget(accounting for: --).
+The User will select the budget they want to use, either by preset or a custom budget.
 Then using Plaid Api to gain access to User bank accounts, the app will sort through recent transactions and propose a budget allowing the User to make changes if necessary.
-The app will then highlight areas the User is spending an excess of money
+The app will then highlight areas the User is spending an excess of money and recomend changes showing possible gains.
-> The app will allow the User to skip linking their bank account and manualy enter their information.

 ## Features
 The most tedius part of a budget is setting it up, let ***My2Cents*** do it for you!
 Eliminate guesswork and save time with this all in one budget app with a clean and effective intuitive design